mattcone/markdown-guide/api/v1/index.md

 Here's a list of all the changes we've made to the Markdown Guide API.

 ```
+2018-10-18
+- Updated cheat sheet endpoint to include information about definition lists

 2018-07-12
 - Updated links description to include information about adding titles